af-74413592/vibe-training/README.md

 2. ```cp .env.example .env```

-3. Edit .env (the example below uses MiniMax as the API provider — you can replace it with any compatible service):
+3. Edit .env (the example below uses Deepseek as the API provider — you can replace it with any compatible service):

 ```
 # API authentication (choose one)